DUI Victim Attorneys in Grand Junction

 At Peters & Nolan, LLC, we have over 20 years of trial experience on the Western Slope, and we can guide you through the process from start to finish.
 We pursue the maximum compensation for accident victims, and we will guide you through this challenging and painful time, providing personal support.

-DUI includes operating a vehicle while under the influence of alcohol, marijuana, or other narcotics (legal or illegal).
+Driving Under the Influence, more commonly known as DUI, includes operating a vehicle while under the influence of alcohol, marijuana, or other narcotics, whether they are legal or illegal.
+In fact, even prescriptions drugs can result in a DUI charge, if they impair a driver’s ability to be safe.
 Another term for this is “impaired driving,” because your ability to drive safely and to protect others from harm is compromised.

-The state of Colorado maintains a dram shop law.
+The state of Colorado, like many other states in America, maintains a dram shop law.
 This means that any individual or institution (like a bar or restaurant) that provides alcohol to someone who is underage or already intoxicated can be held liable for the actions of that individual afterward.
+If someone stumbles into a bar or liquor store, clearly inebriated, and the employees of that business choose to sell that person more alcohol, they are partially liable for the consequences of that action.
+Many business that serve or sell alcohol will cut customers off once they become clearly drunk, as they may be liable if that customer then decides to get behind the wheel of a vehicle.

 - Stay calm and call 911.
 Getting medical care for you, anyone else in the vehicle, or anyone else on the scene is the number-one priority.